csirobigdata/spark-hpc/docs/README.md

 WARNINGS AND SOME FEATURES MAY NOW WORK.
 TREAT IT AS WORK IN PROGRESS.

+There are two ways to use spark-hpc

+1. Submit spark jobs with sparkhpc-submit which mimics to large extend the spark-sumit command.
+2. Use spark-hpc.sh direclty in PBS submission scrips.

 ## Spark integration

 Spark applications run via `spark-hpc.sh` need to construct a spark context and